wkumari/draft-wkumari-opsawg-sdi/README.md

    level overview is that it will use DHCP to obtain an IP address and configuration server.
-It will then use TFTP to download a configuration file, based upon its serial number (this document
+It will then use TFTP to download a configuration file, based upon its serial number (this document modifies the solution to fetch an encrypted configuration file (ending in .enc)).
+It will then decrypt the configuration file, and install it.